ovh/docs/pages/cloud/nutanix/33-add-node/guide.en-gb.md

 ![Add Node 03](images/AddNode03.PNG){.thumbnail}

-Scroll to see options.
+Scroll to see the options.

 ![Add Node 04](images/AddNode04.PNG){.thumbnail}

-Continue scrolling to the bottom of the window and click `Next`{.action}.
+Scroll down to the bottom of the window and click on `Next`.
+{.action}.

 ![Add Node 05](images/AddNode05.PNG){.thumbnail}